-Pursuant to the requirements of Section 13 or 15(d) of the Securities Exchange Act of 1934, the registrant has duly caused this report to be signed on its behalf by the undersigned thereunto duly authorized.
+Pursuant to the requirements of the Securities Exchange Act of 1934, the registrant has duly caused this report to be signed on its behalf by the undersigned thereunto duly authorized.

-January 8, 2009 UniFirst Corporation
+UniFirst Corporation

-By: /s/ Ronald D. Croatti
+July 9, 2009 By: /s/ Ronald D. Croatti